need ideas for your national arts & humanities month event?

 - Host a Creative Conversation in your community

-- Ask local businesses, libraries and schools to host special NAHM events, such as open mic nights, poetry readings or talent shows.
+- Ask local businesses, libraries, and schools to host special National Arts & Humanities Month events, like open mic nights, poetry readings, or talent shows.

 - Conduct a series of training workshops for local artists on marketing, portfolio development and publicity.

-- Develop and present an award for the outstanding arts organization in your community.
+- Develop and present an award for an outstanding arts organization in your community.

 - Create a community photo album.
 Invite local residents to donate old photographs and take new ones throughout the month.

-- Invite local government officials to any events that you plan.
+**Make sure to invite local government officials to any events that you plan!**

 Ways Individuals Can Celebrate

-- Use your blog or website to post NAHM Web stickers or posts about your favorite art experiences.
+- Use your blog or website to post National Arts & Humanities Month Web stickers or posts about your favorite art experiences.

-- Unveil a new project, product or service during NAHM.
+- Unveil a new project, product, or service during National Arts & Humanities Month.

-- Make a video about what the arts mean to you and post it on YouTube (and send us the link).
+- Make a video about what the arts mean to you and post it on YouTube.
+Don't forget to send us the link!

 - Enjoy the arts with your family and friends.
 Sing, play music, read a book, dance or draw together.